marklee77/ansible-role-rabbitmq-server/README.md

   the docker group should be able to build and deploy containers without sudo.
 - problems with accessing admin functions in container due to need to run rabbitmqctl
+- either figure out why supervisor is not working right or remove it...